nicm42/100-days-of-code-v2/log.md

 **Day 58: 31st August 2020**
 Finished the animation module of the UI Design Bootcamp.
 Although the Greensock lesson was hard to work out what was going on because there was nothing to see.
 I started the final project, but so far it's just been watching the HTML set up.

+**Day 59: 2nd September 2020**
+Finished the UI Design Bootcamp!
+I did learn a lot, but I found it hard to follow sometimes because the cursor wouldn't point to the same place I was seeing as he was.
+And anything he did at the bottom never scrolled down far enough.
+I struggled a bit with his markup too - I knew what I wanted to do, but if I was doing it I'd have done the HTML differently.
+Not to mention that some of the contrast in the live browser was hard to see on a sunny day or not in natural light.
+So it's been good and useful, but a bit frustrating.